SoftyDuck/FalixNodes-Desktop/README.md

    - (?)
 VPN (For certain countries only)
    - (?)
 Full-isolation mode (Revoke permission for FalixNodes Desktop to access anything including internet and file acccess) (Experimental ONLY)
    - Improved security warnings
+ - Utility Settings Tab, will include:
+   - Internet Speed Test
+   - Internet Ping Test
+   - Update Server Check
+   - IsItUp Test(See if other services a user may rely on like Discord/Google login, etc)
  - Enhancements
    - Settings toggle design
    - Battery saver